 The Boniface Wimmer Endowed Chair in Monastic Studies is named in honor of Archabbot Boniface Wimmer, O.S.B., the founder of Saint Vincent College and Monastery.
 A native of Bavaria, Wimmer set sail for the U.S. in 1846 as a missionary to help the nation’s German, Catholic immigrants.
 Upon arriving in the U.S., Wimmer was appointed pastor of the Diocese of Pittsburgh’s Saint Vincent parish and would work diligently to establish there the United States’ first Benedictine monastery and college.
 Under his leadership, the monastery and college would blossom, while he would also go on to establish nine additional Benedictine Abbeys and more than 150 Roman Catholic parishes across the country.
 In 1855, Saint Vincent was elevated to the status of Abbey, with Wimmer being appointed the first abbot, before he was granted the title of Archabbot by Pope Leo XIII in 1883, the first Archabbot in Saint Vincent history.
 A 1970 graduate of Saint Vincent College and a 1973 graduate of Saint Vincent Seminary, Rev. Rene Kollar, O.S.B., Ph.D., joined the College’s history faculty in 1981.
 He currently serves as professor of history and previously held the role of dean of the former School of Humanities and Fine Arts from 2004-18.
 A renowned expert on English history and Ecclesiastical history, Fr.
 Rene has authored six books and has edited eight, while he has contributed more than 180 articles, book chapters and book reviews and presented at conferences in the U.S., England and Wales.
 In addition to his role in the Saint Vincent College history department, Fr.
 Rene also teaches in Saint Vincent Seminary, while he serves on the editorial board for The American Benedictine Review.

-The Rita McGinley Endowed Executive Director of the Fred Rogers Center for Early Learning and Children’s Media is named in honor of the late Rita M. McGinley, philanthropist, children’s educator and longtime friend of Saint Vincent College.
+The Rita McGinley Endowed Executive Director of the Fred Rogers Institute is named in honor of the late Rita M. McGinley, philanthropist, children’s educator and longtime friend of Saint Vincent College.
 In 2011, Saint Vincent College awarded McGinley a doctorate of human letters honoris causa for her lifelong commitment to education and the well-being of children and families.
-A 2006 Saint Vincent College graduate, Dana Winters, Ph.D., joined the Rogers Center in 2015.
+A 2006 Saint Vincent College graduate, Dana Winters, Ph.D., joined the Rogers Institute in 2015.
 Along with serving as director of the Center’s Simple Interactions and Academic Programs, Winters has served as co-principal investigator and program evaluator for NSF-funded early childhood research and intervention projects concerning early literacy, social-emotional development and mathematical learning, and has led numerous foundation and government project grants to improve early childhood systems and family engagement practices.
-As the Rita McGinley Endowed Director of the Fred M. Rogers Center, Winters will continue to oversee these initiatives while also implementing other areas of the Center’s strategic plan, focusing on expanding and developing programs for families and educators and enhancing the use of the vast Fred Rogers Archives.
+As the Rita McGinley Endowed Director of the Fred Rogers Institute, Winters will continue to oversee these initiatives while also implementing other areas of the Institute’s strategic plan, focusing on expanding and developing programs for families and educators and enhancing the use of the vast Fred Rogers Archives.